Turks and Caicos Islands

 acis leucosticha

-pdf file), and a wall crab spider Selenops
+and a wall crab spider Selenops

-baweka (Species-ID).
+baweka (iNaturalist).

-The most spectacular of several cave-dwelling marine invertebrates is
+The most spectacular of several cave-dwelling marine invertebrates is a

-the recently described remipede crustacean Micropacter yagerae
+remipede crustacean Micropacter

 (CaveBiology.com

-pdf file) known only from Providenciales and the sole member of the
+pdf) known only from Providenciales and the sole member of the

 endemic family Micropacteridae.
 Other endemic cave-dwellers

-include another remipede Kaloketos
+include the remipedes Kaloketos

-pilosus (Zootaxa
+pilosus (GBIF)

-shrimps Stygiomysis
+shrimp Stygiomysis

-and several copepod crustaceans: Erebonectoides
+and several copepods: Erebonectoides

-macrochaetus (CaveBiology.com),
+macrochaetus (ResearchGate),

 Fosshagenia

-ferrarii (CaveBiology.com),
+ferrarii (Marine

 and Caiconectes antiquus